eventrelay/eventrelay/README.md

 # EventRelay

-It is not meant to be the fastest or most webscale event streaming/storage system out there.
-It will never compete with the likes of Kafka for most throughput or lowest latency.
-It is meant to be a low maintenance, reliable, and easy to use event streaming/storage alternative for the rest of us.
-Some simple load testing says that a single instance of EventRelay can handle around 12,000 rps.
-Which means it can probably satisfy the needs of 80% of applications out there.
+While it may not strive to be the fastest or most webscale event streaming/storage system available, EventRelay isn't designed to rival powerhouse platforms like Kafka in terms of throughput or latency.
+Instead, it focuses on providing a low-maintenance, dependable, and user-friendly alternative for the majority of users.
+Preliminary load testing indicates that a single instance of EventRelay can manage approximately 12,000 requests per second (rps), suggesting its suitability for meeting the requirements of up to 80% of applications.

 ## Use Cases

 ### Event Streaming

-Your applications can publish events to EventRelay and they can consume those events using a GRPC API.
-It implements a pull based approach to event streaming similar to projects like Kafka.
+EventRelay allows your applications to both publish and consume events through a GRPC API.
+It employs a pull-based approach to event streaming, akin to projects like Kafka.

 ### Debug Log

-You can send events to EventRelay in the same places you would log to debug.
-Then you can filter and search the events to assist in debugging issues in your application.
+Integrate EventRelay seamlessly into your debugging process by sending events to the same locations where you would typically log debug information.
+This enables you to easily filter and search events, aiding in the resolution of issues within your application.

+### Metrics Collection

+Effortlessly send events to EventRelay and define your desired metrics.

 ### Audit Log

-You can send events to EventRelay every time you want to track which user did what to which resource in your system.
+Leverage EventRelay to record events every time you need to track user actions on specific resources within your system.

 Example:

-[Bosun](https://github.com/themusicman/bosun) is an authorization package written in Elixir which creates an audit log and can optionally send it to EventRelay.
+Bosun is an Elixir-based authorization package that generates an audit log and can optionally transmit it to EventRelay.

 ### Webhooks

-EventRelay comes with built-in webhook support.
-No need to worry about implementing retry logic or the other concerns that make webhooks more complicated than just sending a POST request.
+EventRelay includes built-in webhook support, eliminating the need to concern yourself with implementing retry logic or other complexities associated with sending POST requests.

 ### Websockets

-Whether you are implementing a notification system, chat app or just updating some metrics on a dashboard EventRelay can handle all the websocket communication for you.
+Whether you're implementing a notification system, a chat application, or simply updating metrics on a dashboard, EventRelay effortlessly manages all aspects of websocket communication for you.

 ## Web UI